-MKT 3870 Sales Management 3 s.h.
+MKT 3870 Sales Management

 Introduction to organization and direction of sales programs, involving personal selling activities and integration of sales efforts with other marketing elements of the firm, implementation of sales programs, selection of appropriate sales personnel, designing and implementing sales policies and procedures, evaluation and control of sales force performance.
 Prerequisites: MKT 2440 and MGT 2360.

-MKT 4370 Marketing Hospitality Services (HTM) 3 s.h.
+MKT 4370 Marketing Hospitality Services (HTM\)

-MKT 4560 Marketing Management 3 s.h.
+MKT 4560 Marketing Management

 A study of the overall marketing strategy pertaining to problems experienced in today's economy, utilizing a case study method.
 Emphasis on physical distribution, cost analysis, and effective pricing.
-Prerequisites: QS 4230, minimum of 12 s.h. in marketing, and senior standing.
+Prerequisites: QS 4230, minimum of 9 s.h. in marketing, and senior standing.

-MKT 4710-4750 Seminars 1-3 s.h. (max.
-4 s.h.)
+MKT 4710-4750 Seminars

 Prerequisites for all seminars: Junior level or full-time work experience.
 Students are limited to a total of 4 s.h. of seminars.

 MKT 4710 Brunch with an Expert Seminar 1 s.h.

 MKT 4720 Literature Review Seminar 3 s.h.

 MKT 4730 Research Seminar 3 s.h.

-MKT 4740 General Topic Seminar 1-3 s.h.
+MKT 4740 General Tonic Seminar 1-3 c h

-MKT 4750 Leadership Seminar 1 s.h.
+MKT 4750 Leadership Seminar

-MKT 4910 Internship 3 s.h.
+MKT 4910 Internship

 Supervised professional work experience in the area of specialization.
 Completed in the last two semesters of the program.